Dictionary

 I am the true vine, and my Father is the gardener.
 He cuts off every branch in me that bears no fruit, while every branch that does bear fruit he prunes so that it will be even more fruitful.
 (John 15.1)

-Pruning for Growth is a new diocesan strategy which, over the next two years, will seek to make a comprehensive, in-depth analysis of the strengths and weaknesses of every church in the Diocese of St Davids.
+Pruning for Growth is a diocesan strategy that seeks to make a comprehensive, in-depth analysis of the strengths and weaknesses of every church in the Diocese of St Davids.

 The strategy consists of four phases.
-The first, to be completed by the end of the year, is a fact-finding exercise to establish an up-to-date snapshot of each church, based on an eight-point matrix that will identify churches that are flourishing, growing, declining or dying.
+The first, now completed, was a fact-finding exercise to establish an up-to-date snapshot of each church, based on an eight-point matrix that will identify churches that are flourishing, growing, declining or dying.

-The matrix will cover community engagement, education, stewardship, children youth & family provision, governance, buildings, attendance and ministry.
-There will also be a Miscellaneous category that will cover anything that does not fall into any of these but which are deemed relevant.
+The matrix covers community engagement, education, stewardship, children youth & family provision, governance, buildings, attendance and ministry.
+An additional Miscellaneous category covers anything that does not fall into any of these but which are deemed relevant.

-The second phase will take the form of conversations with key individuals based on the findings gathered in Phase One.to drill down into the detail.
+The second phase involves conversations with key individuals based on the findings gathered in Phase One to drill down into the detail.
 Then, Phase Three will draw up recommendations ahead of the final phase, when decisions will be made about implementation.

-An interim report on progress will be made to the Diocesan Conference in October and the final outcomes are expected to be in place by the 2025 Conference.
+An interim report on progress was made to the Diocesan Conference in October 2024, with a further update scheduled for the 2025 Conference.

 Each of the key presentations is available to view or to download here: